Best practice for evaluating bilingual children

-evaluating bilingual children Evaluating bilingual children is difficult enough as it is.
+Evaluating bilingual children is difficult enough as it is.
 Sometimes the process is made worse when we work for what we believe to be a proper evaluation and we are denied access to interpreters, bilingual personnel, and are asked to come to a conclusion without any home-language information.

 Why does this happen?

 Administrators are under a lot of pressure to reduce costs and make processes more efficient.
 There is also a misunderstanding that evaluating bilingual children is actually more costly.
 The truth is that an incorrect evaluation puts another child on our caseload and adds to the already rampant over-identification of minority populations.
 The cost of 1 child in special education for one year is reported to be $5000.
-It is worth the time and expense to get the diagnosis correct.
+No, it is worth the time and expense to get the diagnosis correct.

 This question came to us and the response is worth sharing.

 Do you have a “cheat sheet” of some kind pointing monolingual SLPs to what the law states (and maybe ASHA) concerning best practice when evaluating bilingual children?
-I still get referrals for bilingual children whose placement (or lack of placement) in [special education] for speech-language services is due to incomplete evaluations.
+I still get referrals for bilingual children whose placement (or lack of placement) in sped for speech-language services is due to incomplete evaluations.

 I love this statement in one of the Bilinguistics resource documents: